Middle East flight updates: International airlines extend suspensions | The National

 Live updates: Follow the latest news on US-Iran war

-Airlines in the UAE and around the world continue to suspend, reroute or adjust flights to the Middle East as the US-Israel war with Iran continues to disrupt airspace and aviation networks.
+Airlines in the UAE and around the world continue to suspend, reroute or adjust flights to the Middle East as the US-Israel war with Iran affects airspace and aviation networks.

-While Gulf airlines have gradually ramped up operations, international carriers continue to keep flights to the region on pause for the coming weeks and months, with airlines citing safety concerns, airspace restrictions and operational challenges as they monitor developments.
+While Gulf airlines have gradually ramped up operations, most international carriers continue to keep flights to the region on pause for the coming weeks and months, citing safety concerns, airspace restrictions and operational challenges.

-Weather conditions in the UAE have also prompted advisories this week, adding to delays and uncertainty for passengers.

 Here is how airlines are responding.